GORE-MODS/myip-tool/README.md

 # myip simple, command easy.
-A ip command for linux and windows
+A ip command for linux, windows, and mac

 # -----------------------------------------------------------